-Practice identifying more than 60 species of gemstones, distinguishing natural gems from synthetics and detecting gem treatments.
+Practice identifying more than 60 species of gemstones, distinguishing natural from laboratory-grown gems and detecting gem treatments.
 You will carry out testing procedures and techniques on sets of practice stones.
 Additionally, the course covers how – and when – to use gemological laboratory services and how to use gem identification skills to protect your business from costly mistakes.
 Includes the Gem Identification Lab Manual PDF and instructional videos.
 The final practical exam is open book and proctored; see the Education Catalog for details.